 Only Affects EU Organizations

 GDPR’s territorial scope is broad.
-Any organization, regardless of location, are responsible for complying if they handle personal data of EU citizens or residents.
+Any organization, regardless of location, is responsible for complying if they handle personal data of people in the EU.

 Just About Fines